Hopac/Hopac/Docs/Inverting.md

 **NOTE: This document is *out-of-date*, but should be useful as background material.
-Read the [reference manual](http://hopac.github.io/Hopac/Hopac.html#def:module%20Hopac.Stream) for more up-to-date information and feel free to ask questions as issues.**
+For more up-to-date information read the [reference manual](http://hopac.github.io/Hopac/Hopac.html#def:module%20Hopac.Stream), see the [ToDo example](../Examples/ToDo/ToDo.fs) and feel free to ask questions as issues.**

 # Inverting Event Streams is a Choice with Concurrent Jobs